johankraft/DevAlertDemoSTM32L475/README.md

 This project demonstrates Percepio DevAlert on the STM32L4 IoT Discovery kit.

 DevAlert is an observability solution for software anomalies in remote IoT/Edge devices.
 By adding a small set of "alerts" at strategic locations in your code, like demonstrated in this project, many types of issues and anomalies can be captured automatically.
 For example: hardware fault exceptions, failed ASSERT checks and stack corruptions from buffer overruns.

-You can create your own alert types, control when they reported and select what information that is included, such as core dumps for your debugger and system traces for Tracealyzer.
+You can create your own alert types and include any diagnostic data.
+The default configuration provides Arm Cortex-M core dumps for your gdb debugger as well as system traces for Tracealyzer.
+You may also integrate additional diagnostic payloads and analysis tools as needed.

-You can overview all reported issues and access the diagnostic data in the DevAlert Dashboard.
-Create an evaluation account at https://devalert.io/auth/signup.
+All reported issues can be overviewed in the DevAlert Dashboard and from here you can also access the diagnostic data.
+Note that the payloads are not stored inside the DevAlert service but in a separate storage backend that can be managed by the user.

 ![gdb view](https://percepio.com/github_images/DevAlert-Overview.png)